pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/data_handling/data_validation/_index.md

 ##### IncludedRule

-The InclidedRule class allows us to check that a value is included in a given set of constants.
+The IncludedRule class allows us to check that a value is included in a given set of constants.
 The examples below show how to use it.

 {{< tabsection >}}
   Not available